 Why should people in the UK care about sumo?

-Although niche, there is much to take away from this discipline of martial arts, both as a participant and spectator i.e. a moral code of chivalry, agility, balance, strength and sports entertainment.
+Although niche, there is much to take away from this discipline of the samurai, both as a participant and spectator i.e. a moral code of chivalry, agility, balance, strength, and then, hard hitting sports entertainment!

 How can people get involved?

 To increase its exposure, I am seeking support to participate at the next Sumo World Championship in Taiwan in July 2018; and ultimately set up a training centre in London.
-Till then I invite people to contact Steve or me, where they can learn more about cultural integration, wellbeing, and the sport.
+Till then I invite people to contact Steve, where they can learn more about cultural integration, wellbeing, and the sport.